 That’s no surprise.

 What is a surprise is the loss of muscle that causes these falls starts when you’re 30 if you’re not doing something about it.
 Muscle losses occur for decades before you notice.
 Most importantly, fast-twitch muscle fiber loss happens twice as quickly [as slow twitch] as you age.
-Yet fewer women are training right to keep fast-twitch muscle.
+Yet fewer women are training right to keep fast-twitch muscles.

 You rely on fast-twitch muscles for reaction skills.
 For example, when it’s a little slippery, or you catch your toe on the rug, you can react quickly and right yourself if you have fast-twitch fibers.
 If you’re not training specifically for them, you’re at greater risk of falling, even at 50, let alone decades later.